 When your Paracord bracelet gets wet there will be a bit of shrinkage.
-I take that into consideration when I knot up every item to ensure a good fit if the bracelet gets wet.
+I take that into consideration as many folks and K9s who wear paracord are involved in the activities where they will be exposed to moisture.
+That's why I knot up every item to ensure a good fit if the bracelet gets wet.

 If you find that your bracelet shrinks so much that it is too small and no longer comfortable - it looks like you may have purchased a bracelet made from sub-par cord.
-Don't make that mistake again (hint-hint) and look for a discount code at the end of this eBook. ;-)
+Don't make that mistake again (hint-hint).